DEENROBIN/documentation/content/developer/reference/frontend/javascript_reference.rst

 Single Page Application
 -----------------------

-In short, the *webClient*, instance of *WebClient* is the root component of the whole user interface.
+In short   the *webClient*, instance of *WebClient* is the root component of the whole user interface.
 Its responsibility is to orchestrate all various subcomponents, and to provide services, such as rpcs, local storage and more.